ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_supp_methods.md

 haplotype models, SNP call models compute the probabilistic imputation of the genotype at every known SNP locus genome-wide, 143,259 SNPs, similar to that of human genome wide association studies (GWAS).
-Performing both prior mentioned QTL models allows for high resolution mapping to narrow down candidate modifier genes.
-All QTL analyses were performed for GFR and ACR at all time points.
-Codes to all figures and analysis can be found at
+Analyzing both prior mentioned QTL models allows for high resolution mapping to narrow down candidate genes.
+All QTLs analyzed for GFR and Albumin at all time points accounted for sex as a covariate, and additionally creatinine in Albumin analyses.
+Codes to all figures and analyses can be found at
 <https://github.com/TheJacksonLaboratory/1415-Col4a5xDO-Project>.

 All animal experiments were performed in accordance with the National